DianaNerualNetwork/DianaNerualNetwork.github.io/_pages/about.md

 - *2023.06*: &nbsp;🎉🎉  Awarded title of Outstanding graduate of Wuhan University of Technology.

-# 📖 Educations
-- *2023.09 - 2026.06*, Master's degree in Computer Science and Technology ,Shenzhen Institute of Advanced Technology，Chinese Academy of Sciences,ShenZhen,China
-- *2019.09 - 2023.06*, Bachelor of Intelligent Manufacturing Engineering ,Wuhan University of Technology, Wuhan,China,GPA:3.72/5.0

-# 💻 Internships
-- *2022.011 - 2023.07*, [SIAT](http://english.siat.ac.cn/), on-site(Intern (Full-time, Contractual)),ShenZhen,China.

-    🧑‍💻**Contribution**: During my internship, I was engaged in a project sponsored by the Guangdong Provincial Department of Science and Technology, with the project grant number No. 2020YFC2003800.
-My responsibility involved devising multi-object recognition algorithms designed for the visually impaired community. **I was committed to the research of robust and stable RGB-D semantic segmentation algorithms and explored the feasibility of employing StableDiffusion in smart guide glasses using only depth information.**

-    🎉**Achieved**: In the course of my internship, I devoted my research to developing an innovative multi-level feature rectification and noise gating model to compensate for the inconsistencies in depth map capturing devices.
-My work led to the successful submission and publication of a paper in an SCI-indexed journal, the filing of two Chinese invention patents, and one international patent.
-- *2022.010 - 2023.07*, Baidu,PaddlePaddle, remote(Student Developer (Part-time)),China.

-    🧑‍💻**Contribution**: As an integral part of the project team, I contributed significantly to the architectural development of our project framework.
-My primary responsibility entailed the reproduction of state-of-the-art (SOTA) findings within the depth completion domain, followed by their successful incorporation into our project's main branch.Our project: [PaddleDepth](https://github.com/PaddlePaddle/PaddleDepth) **The project was selected as an outstanding open source project by the annual community summit**

 # 📝 Publications

 *equal contribution +corresponding author